0800 197 6026 Get help now

 Business rates

-You ma qualify for a reduction on your business rates bill depending on where your business is and what type of business you are.
-The rules can be complicated and you would need to contact your local council to find out what you are entitled to.
-For more information, see our Business rates fact sheet.
+Check whether you qualify for a reduction on your business rates bill.
+There are several schemes available, and each scheme will have its own rules for deciding which businesses are eligible.
+Contact your local council to find out what you are entitled to.
+For more information, see our Business rates guide.

 Business gas, electricity and phone bills

-You may be able to shop around for better deals on these types of bills.
-Check to see if you are tied into a contract as there could be penalties if you try to leave a contract early.
-If you are not tied in, you can compare the prices of several suppliers.
+You may be able to shop around for better deals.
+First, check to see if you are tied into a contract as there could be penalties if you try to leave a contract early.
+If you are not tied in, compare the prices of several suppliers.
 There are independent price-comparison websites that can help you find the best deal.
+For, example, you can use the website www.uswitch.com to help you find the best energy deal for your business.
 Always check the terms and conditions to see what would work best for your business.

 Other costs

-Check to see if you are paying too much for your accountant’s fees.
+If you use an accountant, check to see if you are paying too much for their services.
 Ask other businesses in the area for recommendations and compare prices to see what would work best for your business.

 Working out your household budget